monome/docs/norns/reference/osc.md

 `osc.event` is a static callback function which reflects incoming OSC events from an external source.
 These events are formatted as:

 - `path`: a string that prepends a table of data, to add significance to the data, eg. "/cutoff", etc.
+  - *nb. see below for built-in OSC mapping of any script parameter*
 - `args`: a table of values which follow the path, which a script can separate by index and pass to other functions within the script
 - `from`: a table which includes the source device's IP address and port, which help identify the device to norns